 My work engages with themes of landscape and sense of home, semiotics and language, and magic and folklore.
 I use experimental non-fiction, memoir, poetry, fiction, and critical interdisciplinary essay to explore material of interest.

 I am currently working on two books.
 How to be at Home is a series of prose vignettes comprised of memoir, history, literature, interview, and photograph encompassing the nature of home and being at home–in the body, in a dwelling, in a community.
-Spellbound: The Power of the Scientific Tongue is collection of essays detailing the tyrannical power of plastic words while seeking to decolonize scientific language.
+Spellbound: The Power of the Scientific Tongue is a collection of essays detailing the tyrannical power of plastic words while seeking to decolonize scientific language.

 b.
 1991 Alexandria, Virginia